2D vs 3D Animation - Pros, Cons, and The Best Choice!

 On the other hand, 3D animation has changed industries with its depth and realism, powering everything from blockbuster films to video games.

-But which one is better?
+But 2D vs 3D animation - Which one is better?

 The answer depends on what you’re trying to achieve.